Facing the Environmental Challenge

 Urban regions are the world's dominant population centers and the main growth engines of the global economy.
 For effective governance, citizenship, urban planning, and economic strategy in metropolitan areas, every level of government and the private and civic sectors must collaborate across jurisdictional boundaries.
 Public policy and urban management today generally do not correspond to the reality of metropolitan regions as fundamental units of market activity, social interaction, culture, transportation systems, land-use planning, and environmental protection.
 Many people across the globe are now economic "citizens" of metropolitan regions, but in most cases they are politically disenfranchised within these dynamic and rapidly growing urban agglomerations.
 Even stable public institutions are increasingly unable to cope with the vast array of problems confronting the entire urban region, and metropolitan residents are generally disconnected at the regional level from governmental decision-making, democratic participation, and citizenship rights and responsibilities.
 Global Urban Development directly addresses this 21st century challenge by developing cooperative partnerships among the public, private, and civic sectors in urban regions.
 These partnerships design and implement metropolitan economic strategies to generate increased prosperity; metropolitan land-use and transportation strategies to invest in infrastructure, manage growth, and enhance the urban environment; and metropolitan community development strategies that promote livable neighborhoods with improved housing, education, health, safety, and quality of life.
 Through effective and inclusive metropolitan strategic partnerships, urban regions can become more economically productive, technologically innovative, socially equitable, and environmentally sustainable.

-This GUD committee recently completed a major action-oriented research project funded by the Mistra Foundation (the Government of Sweden’s Foundation for Strategic Environmental Research).
+This GUD committee completed a major action-oriented research project funded by the Mistra Foundation (the Government of Sweden’s Foundation for Strategic Environmental Research).
 The project identified the key issues, challenges, institutional capacity, innovative policies, best practices, and other major trends related to successfully improving the future of environmentally and economically sustainable urban development throughout the world, including climate change and additional vital environmental concerns.
 Global Urban Development was deeply involved in this collaborative effort.
 Henrik Nolmark served as the overall project coordinator, Marc Weiss and Nola-Kate Seymoar as the coordinators for the US and Canada, Belinda Yuen as the coordinator for Asia, and Wendy Sarkissian as the coordinator for Australia, New Zealand, and the Pacific Islands.
 Members of the committee on Facing the Environmental Challenge along with other members of GUD’s global network were involved in this project on the global future of sustainable urban development.

-In addition, the committee completed a second project which was a spin-off from the Mistra Foundation research.
+The committee completed a second project which was a spin-off from the Mistra Foundation research.
 This project involved working with the Rockefeller Brothers Fund to organize a meeting on “The Economic Benefits of Climate Action” held at Pocantico Hills, NY during November 26-28, 2007.
 The meeting brought together US leaders from state and local government, economic development professionals, business executives, environmental leaders, and scholars to discuss connecting actions to prevent climate change and promote urban environmental sustainability directly to strategies for generating economic prosperity and enhancing quality of life.
 Marc Weiss collaborated with Michael Northrop of the Rockefeller Brothers Fund and Karl Ulrich of the University of Pennsylvania to plan this event.

 Facing the Environmental Challenge Committee